Six Strategies to Make Your Summer Break Work for You

 During my homeschooling days I got crazy tired with so many things going on that sometimes the last thing I wanted to do was stop and deal with an unruly child.

-Or make one clean up his bedroom instead of just doing it quickly myself.
+Or make one clean up his bedroom instead of quickly doing it myself.
 Do you “let things go” when you’re tired and there are other things you would rather or need to do?
-I can relate.

-If you use the summer to deal with poor attitudes, unkind words, selfishness, sloppiness, and the rest of those habits we struggle with during the school year, your next homeschool year will go so much more smoothly!
+If you use the summer to deal with poor attitudes, unkind words, selfishness, sloppiness, and the rest of those habits, your next homeschool year will go so much more smoothly!

 For school (and family life, for that matter) to work well, your kids have to be trained to listen attentively, be kind to their siblings, learn to serve the family, and keep track of their belongings.

-Your homeschool will be MUCH more productive and effective if you brush up on these and other basic habits this summer.
+Your homeschool will be MUCH more productive and effective if you brush up on these this summer.

 Character training is ALWAYS time well spent and yields many dividends in the days, months and years ahead.